Vakhaine/alx-low_level_programming/0x09-static_libraries/README.md

 copy the script command below into the file, save and quit:

 -- #!/bin/bash
--- gcc -Wall -pedentic -Werror -Wextra -c *.c
+-- gcc -Wall -pedantic -Werror -Wextra -c *.c
 -- ar -rc liball.a *.o
 -- ranlib liball.a